-I am scientist Emeritus with the Hydro-Eco Interactions Branch of the Earth Systems Process Division of the USGS Water Resources Mission Area.
+I am scientist Emeritus with the Environmental Hydrodynamics Branch of the Earth Systems Process Division of the USGS Water Resources Mission Area.

 Our mission is to understand the processes that affect availability, movement, and quality of the Nation’s water resources.
 I’m currently engaged in studies of the fate of chromium in contaminated groundwater, the ecology and geochemistry of Mono Lake, CA, and the role of bacteria in transforming hydrocarbons in the subsurface.